-If you aren’t sure whether your Facebook account is compromised, we have a good article here that will help you.
-Catching the problem early is the best case scenario when it comes to recovering your account.
+If you aren’t sure whether your Facebook account is compromised, you can verify whether someone is using your Facebook account or not.
+Catching the problem at onset is the best-case scenario when it comes to recovering your account.

-Every Facebook user should keep their contact information up-to-date.
-This includes your email and your phone number.
+As a Facebook user, you should keep your contact information up-to-date, including your email and phone number.
 Facebook will send you alerts for new logins and changes to your login information.
 If someone has taken over your Facebook account, the first place you’ll want to go is to your email account.
 Search for communications from Facebook.

 Assuming you didn’t catch this email in time, that’s ok.
-We still have a lot of options to help you recover your Facebook account after deletion.
-Even if the hacker changed your login credentials.
+There are still other options to help you recover your Facebook account after deletion, even if the hacker changed your login credentials.

 How to Recover a Hacked and Deleted Account

 The good thing about account deletion is that Facebook doesn’t delete it right away.
-Instead, it keeps the account “alive” but makes it invisible to your friends for a period of 30 days.
+Instead, it keeps the account “alive” but makes it invisible to your friends for 30 days.
 Here’s how to go about recovering a hacked and deleted account.